-We thank the crew of the R/V Arcticus (Shawn Parsons, Deirdre Jordan, Brad Briggs), R/V Sturgeon (Joe Bergan, Lyle Grivicich, Erin Grivicich) and the S/V Steelhead (Jerry Ranville, Patrick O'Neil, Kris Snyder, and Matthew Anderson) for their seamanship on our 2019 surveys.
-We want to salute Tim Desorcie, who retired at the end of 2019, but spent 27 consecutive years collecting and maintaining the bottom trawl data set.
-Reviews provided by Jeremy Price and Jay Wesley improved this report.
-We also thank Steve Farha and Lynn Ogilvie for assisting with the aging of the alewives, and Jean Adams for assistance with code to verify and process the data.
+We thank the crew of the R/V Arcticus (Shawn Parsons, W. Dylan Stewart, Kristopher Bunce), R/V Sturgeon (Joe Bergan, Lyle Grivicich, Kristopher Bunce) and the S/V Steelhead (Patrick O'Neill, John Milan, Kris Snyder, and Andrew Niemiec) for their seamanship on our 2021 surveys.
+We also thank Steve Farha, Patty Dieter, and Lynn Ogilvie for assisting with the aging of the alewives, and Jean Adams for assistance with code to verify and process the data.
 Any use of trade, product, or firm names are for descriptive purposes only and does not imply endorsement by the U.S. Government.
 A portion of the funding for this work is provided through the Sport Fish Restoration Project #230485.